 Until recent years, the removal of scars, stretch marks, and wrinkles was done using methods such as dermabrasion, deep chemical peeling, classic laser peeling, which have significant disadvantages such as a long recovery period, the risk of the appearance of hyperpigmentation, scarring, and dark spots.

 With the new revolutionary laser technologies, an “evaporation” of the superficial epidermal layers and a specific thermal effect on the deep skin structures is carried out.

-This procedure allows the skin to recover very quickly, even if the treatment targets larger areas.
-This activates the production of new healthy collagen fibers, which smooth the relief of the skin, improve its structure, density, and elasticity.
+This procedure allows the skin to recover very quickly, even if the fix targets larger areas.
+This activates the production of new skincare collagen fibers, which smooth the relief of the skin, improve its structure, density, and elasticity.

 What is the procedure for removing scars using a laser?